- This event has passed.

 During the Heian period (794-1185), Kyoto suffered a series of natural disasters and plagues.
 As a form of appeasement to Mother Nature, a thousand years ago during a famine, purification ceremonies called “gouy-e” came into practice.
 Traditional spears were gathered from all over Japan as well as portable mikoshi (shrines) and offered to pay respect to the gods.
 One of the first of these ceremonies, Gion Matsuri, was held in the early Heian period at a time of devastating plagues.

 The highlight of the modern festival is the “Yamaboko Junko” parade.
 The Yamaboko, or giant wooden floats, are assembled without nails in the traditional Japanese way.
 These towering floats are so massive that they require more than 40 men to pull them through the narrow, winding streets of Kyoto.
 Each float is considered to be a moveable museum of history.

-Access : Shijyo-Karasuma area (the nearest station is Kyoto subway Shijyo station.)
+Access : Shijo-Karasuma area (the nearest station is Kyoto subway Shijo station.)